FIWARE/tutorials.NGSI-v2/docs/application-mashups.md

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/ngsi-source-settings.png)

--   The NGSI server needs to be the location of the Orion Context broker
+-   The NGSI server needs to be the location of the Orion Context Broker.
 -   The NGSI proxy is used to bypass CORS issues when accessing webservices using JavaScript.
 This is a simple endpoint which ensures that the Orion Context Broker is only accessed via a server-side API call.
--   User credentials and workspace credentials should be left unchecked
+-   User credentials and workspace credentials should be left unchecked.
--   The FIWARE service and service path match the data found within the Orion Context Broker
+-   The FIWARE service and service path match the data found within the Orion Context Broker.
 -   ID pattern, Query and Monitored Attributes can be left blank.

 ### NGSI Entity to POI Operator